justinribeiro/blog-pwa/hugo/content/about/index.md

 <h3 class="pullHook">I'm a leader, researcher, and storyteller who's spent nearly three decades helping transform organizations.</h3>

 Officially: I'm a former executive and consultant that spent more than two decades transforming and leading organizations through change.
 My work history spans a wide range of industries, from aerospace to digital platforms and everything in between.
 As a software engineer, my contributions to open-source software have included critical projects like Chromium, Visual Studio Code, and Eclipse.
-My practitioner experience lead to my interest in research on creativity and innovation in software development, where I am a Doctor of Management Design & Innovation Fellow at Weatherhead School of Management at Case Western Reserve University.
+My practitioner experience lead to my interest in research on creativity and innovation in software development, where I am a Doctor of Management Design & Innovation Fellow at Weatherhead School of Management at Case Western Reserve University, where I earned my Ph.D. in Management, Designing Sustainable Systems.

 Unofficially: I came up in the software business under NASA's motto "Dare Mighty Things", which I live to this day.
 I believe that our perceptions of creativity have been more lost to the businesses processes we've adopted that over the last decade have betrayed our ability to realize radical innovations.
 Individually, we box ourselves into corporate titles, losing not only ourselves but our creative soul.